Shane32/AppTemplate/docs/github-actions-setup.md

 4. Create or modify a workflow file to deploy to the new environment
 5. Update the workflow trigger as needed

+## Important Notes

+- The user-assigned managed identity must be in the same subscription as the web app for deployment to succeed
+- Create separate managed identities for development and production environments
+- The federated credential environment name must exactly match the GitHub environment name (case-sensitive)
+- Keep the Client ID, Subscription ID, and Tenant ID secure

 ## Troubleshooting

 ### Deployment Fails with Authentication Error

-- Verify the managed identity has Website Contributor role on the web app
+- Verify the user-assigned managed identity has Website Contributor role on the web app
-- Verify the federated credential is configured correctly with the right environment name
+- Verify the federated credential is configured correctly with the exact environment name (case-sensitive)
 - Check that all four secrets are set correctly in the GitHub environment
+- Ensure the managed identity is in the same subscription as the web app

 ### Build Fails